 Two minutes before the second half was to start, out on to the field trotted a new and strange outfit.
 They wore Taylorville uniforms, but they weren’t the Taylorville players.
 With machine precision they swung into formation.
 A half-pint quarterback, his face painted and crisscrossed with strips of adhesive tape, barked signals in a staccato voice that sent shivers down the backs of all Macoupin County.
 And well it might, for that little quarterback kicked three field goals in the second half as Taylorville won, 16 to 0.

-The new Taylorville hero, for all his disguise, was readily recognized as Joey Sternaman who, together with six (actually eight) other Illinois players including Laurie Walquist and Jack Crangle, backfield stars, had been brought down from Champaign by the astute Grover Hoover, who had learned that Carlinville had “loaded” its line-up with Notre Dame players.
+The new Taylorville hero, for all his disguise, was readily recognized as Joey Sternaman who, together with six (actually eight – ed.) other Illinois players including Laurie Walquist and Jack Crangle, backfield stars, had been brought down from Champaign by the astute Grover Hoover, who had learned that Carlinville had “loaded” its line-up with Notre Dame players.
 He was fighting fire with fire.

-Joey rushed for 21 TDs and passed for 10 more for the Bears (and briefly the Duluth Kelleys) between 1922 and 1930; a drop-kicker, he also added extra points and field goals.
-Not included in his Bears record is 1926, when Sternaman founded and played for his own pro team, the Chicago Bulls.
-They folded after a single season.
+Over his career, Joey rushed for 21 TDs and passed for 10 more for the Bears (and briefly the Duluth Kelleys) between 1922 and 1930; a drop-kicker, he also added extra points and field goals.
+Not included in his Bears record is 1926, Sternaman’s year with his renegade Chicago Bulls.
+The Bulls lasted only that season.

-Dutch and Joe Sternaman were both inducted into the Springfield Sports Hall of Fame as part of its charter class in 1991.
+The Sternamans were both inducted into the Springfield Sports Hall of Fame as part of its charter class in 1991.
+Despite their on-field achievements, neither was selected for the Pro Football Hall of Fame.

 Hat tip: To Robb Paul of Prairie Archives antiquarian booksellers, who brought the story of the Carlinville-Taylorville grudge match, and thereby that of the Sternaman brothers, to our attention.